 Let’s start with breakfast…

 The most important meal of the day, to help start your day off with a kick you 100% need to eat breakfast.
 My favourite D of E expedition breakfast is porridge.
 Split oats and powdered milk into sandwich bags, 1 bag per day.
-You can add anything you want to it, from dried fruit to cocoa powder.
+I like to added extra things into each bag of porridge to make it a more exciting meal, you could add things like: cocoa powder, cinnamon and sugar, dried fruit, chocolate chips, nut butter.

 Here’s a rough recipe to help you out: